2a) Honeycomb Holstein Model

 Thermalize system

 The next section of code performs updates to thermalize the system prior to beginning measurements.
 In addition to EFA-HMC updates that will be performed using the EFAHMCUpdater type initialized above and the hmc_update! function below, we will also perform reflection and swap updates using the reflection_update! and swap_update! functions respectively.
-We will additionally initialize variables to keep track of the acceptance rate for these three types of updates.

 # Iterate over number of thermalization updates to perform.